Tribe files legal challenge to stall Dakota Access pipeline

 The Cheyenne River Sioux on Thursday asked a federal judge to stop the Lake Oahe work while a lawsuit filed earlier by the two tribes against the pipeline proceeds.
 Attorney Nicole Ducheneaux said in court documents that the pipeline “will desecrate the waters upon which Cheyenne River Sioux tribal members rely.”

+An assessment conducted last year determined the river crossing would not have a significant effect on the environment.
+However, the Army decided in December that further study was warranted to address tribal concerns.

+The Corps launched an environmental impact study on Jan.
+18, but Trump signed an executive action six days later telling the Corps to allow the company to proceed with construction.
+Legal experts have disagreed on whether the Army can arbitrarily change its mind because of the change in White House administrations.

-An encampment near the construction site has drawn thousands of protesters since April in support of the Standing Rock Sioux, leading on occasions to clashes with law enforcement and hundreds of arrests.
+An encampment near the construction site has drawn thousands of protesters since April in support of the tribes, leading to occasional clashes with law enforcement and hundreds of arrests.

-Granado said she was not aware of any incidents involving pipeline opponents in the area.
+Granado said she was not aware of any incidents involving pipeline opponents in the area Thursday.
 The Morton County Sheriff’s Office also said it had not responded to any incidents.

-Tribal Chairman Dave Archambault said in a statement late Wednesday that the tribe is prepared to keep up the battle “in the courts.”

-The tribe fears a leak in the pipeline could contaminate drinking water at its reservation that is just downstream from the proposed Missouri River crossing.
-ETP says the pipeline will be safe.

-In a statement Wednesday, North Dakota Gov. Doug Burgum urged “cooperation and restraint” from all parties and requested federal law enforcement assistance to keep the peace during construction that would transport North Dakota oil across four states to a shipping point in Illinois.
+In a statement Wednesday, North Dakota Gov. Doug Burgum urged “cooperation and restraint” from all parties and requested federal law enforcement assistance to keep the peace during construction.

-Protesters rallied in several cities across the country Wednesday.
-Demonstrators in Chicago targeted a bank.
-Others went to an Army Corps of Engineers office in New York City but were asked to leave when they started filming without a permit.
-Several people were arrested for blocking public access to a federal building in San Francisco.

 “The goal is still prayerful, nonviolent direct action,” Braun said.